jetaggart/light-haskell/README.md

 * Evaluating the current line or selection via `ctrl-enter` or `cmd-enter`
 * Get type of expression via sidebar "Haskell: Get the type of a form in editor"

-Working on:
-* ghc-mod features
-* Running a simple haskell file

 Requirements
 ===

 A recent version of `cabal` that supports `cabal sandbox` and `cabal run`.
 This must be on a load path that LightTable can read.

 Installation
 ===